Percent Decrease Calculator

 If, however, you know the old price was $100 and the new price is $70, and you want to calculate the percent decrease, then you use the first formula: 100 - $70 / $100 * 100 = 100 - 0.7 * 100 = 100 - 70 = 30% decrease.

-In this example use case of our percent decrease calculator, you run a company and you tried to limit your expenses in order to stay cash positive.
-In the previous year you incurred expenses of $500,000 during the same time period, while this year you only have $400,000 in expenses.
-What percent decrease have you achieved?
-To calculate that, divide the current expenses by the prior expenses: $400,000 / $500,000 = 0.8, then multiply by 100 to get 80, then subtract that from 100.
+In this example use case of our percent reduction calculator, you run a company and you have attempted to limit your expenses in order to stay cash positive.
+In the previous year you incurred expenses of $500,000 during the same time period, while this year you only have $400,000 in outlays.
+What percent reduction have you achieved?
+To calculate the decline in expenses, divide the current expenses by the prior expenses: $400,000 / $500,000 = 0.8, then multiply by 100 to get 80, then subtract that from 100.
 The final result is that you have managed to decrease your expenses 20% year over year.

 In another scenario your accountant has told you that you need to decrease your start-ups capital burn by 40% if you want to make it to the end of the year.
 Last month you spent $50,000, how much should you spend next month to meet the 40% target?
 Using the second formula, you calculate that you need to stay below $50,000 - $50,000 * 40 / 100 = $50,000 - $50,000 x 0.4 = $50,000 - $20,000 = $30,000 a month to stay afloat.
 In other words, decreasing your burn rate by 40% equals reducing it to $30,000 a month.